ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-Shibboleth/Service Provider/CentOS/HOWTO Install and Configure a Shibboleth SP v3.x on CentOS 7 (x86_64).md

 This HOWTO use `example.org` to provide this guide with example values.

-Please, remember to **replace all occurence** of `example.org` domain name, or part of it, with the IdP domain name into the configuration files.
+Please, remember to **replace all occurence** of `example.org` domain name, or part of it, with the SP domain name into the configuration files.

 ## Other Requirements